thekevlau/thetrail/README.md

 # Trail

 Revolutionizing the way people learn, one trail at a time.
+The purpose of this is to create a customized curriculum for any given user to learn any given subject – enhanced personalized learning.

 # Dev Environment Setup